kraashen/kraashen.github.io/content/page/library.md

 * Building Microservices: Designing Fine-Grained Systems; Sam Newman
 * Security Engineering; Ross Anderson
 * APIs: A Strategy Guide; Dan Woods, Daniel Jacobson, Greg Brail

+## Blogs and Sites

+Personal favourites of blogs and sites I like to read.
+Inspiring people to follow.

+* [Julia Evans](https://jvns.ca/) - Learning by asking TONS of questions.
+Pure curiosity and positivity, one of the best and thorough computer engineering blogs in the Internet.
+* [Filippo Valsorda](https://words.filippo.io/) - Computer engineering and cryptography.
+* [Schneier on Security](https://www.schneier.com/) - Discussions and topics on various security topics.
+* [Simone Giertz](https://www.youtube.com/simonegiertz) - Engineering and creativity goodness and spirit.
+* [Foodgeek](https://foodgeek.dk/en/) - Geeking around with food and baking.